drufball/yosai/_drafts/complications.md

 <br />
 <br />

 They ran through the hallways, doing their best to balance speed with stealth.
 Behind paper doors they heard card games and drunken arguments.
-This was one of Danzo's larger dens, meaning it was filled with a lot of cronies drinking the day away.
+This was one of Danzo's larger dens.
+It was filled with cronies drinking the day away.

-They managed to make it pretty far before a hollow clanging sounded throughout the building.
+They managed to make it pretty far before a hollow clanging sound filled the building.

 "Well, looks like they know you two are gone."
 Aki clutched Eizo's shirt, her knuckles white.
 But she kept her word and remained quiet.